Soccer-England at the 2022 World Cup: who is in Gareth Southgate's 26-man squad? | Sports-Games

 Soccer-England at the 2022 World Cup: who is in Gareth Southgate's 26-man squad?

 England are looking to win their second World Cup title at the Nov.
 20-Dec.
 18 tournament in Qatar.
-Here's what you need to know about their squad: How many players are England allowed to take to Qatar?
+Here is what you need to know about their squad: HOW MANY PLAYERS ARE ENGLAND ALLOWED TO TAKE TO QATAR?

-* Teams will be able to select up to 26 players for this year's World Cup after FIFA increased the maximum limit for squads by three in June, citing the unusual timing of the tournament as well as the impact of COVID-19. * Coaches have until Nov.
-14 to decide on their final list of 26 players by an 1800 GMT deadline.
+* Teams were able to select up to 26 players for this year's World Cup after FIFA increased the maximum limit for squads by three in June, citing the unusual timing of the tournament as well as the impact of COVID-19. * Coaches had until Nov.
+14 to decide on their final list of 26 players.

 Pope's form for Newcastle appears to have nailed down his spot as Pickford's deputy, while Ramsdale's impressive performances at Arsenal have earned his inclusion in favour of Nottingham Forest loanee Dean Henderson. * Defenders: Trent Alexander-Arnold (Liverpool), Conor Coady (Everton, on loan from Wolverhampton Wanderers), Eric Dier (Tottenham Hotspur), Harry Maguire (Manchester United), Luke Shaw (Manchester United), John Stones (Manchester City), Kieran Trippier (Newcastle United), Kyle Walker (Manchester City), Ben White (Arsenal).